ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The interpreter for `UserInteraction` is the most complex part of our codebase:
-it starts an HTTP server, sends the user to visit a webpage in their browser,
-captures a callback in the server, and then returns the result while safely
-shutting down the web server.

 *Interpreter* untuk `UserInteraction` merupakan bagian paling kompleks dari
 basis kode kita: bagian ini memulai peladen HTTP, mengirim pengguna untuk mengunjungi
 sebuah laman web pada peramban mereka, menangkap panggilan balik pada peladen, dan
 mengembalikan hasil sembari mematikan peladen web secara aman.

-Rather than using a `StateT` to manage this state, we use a `Promise` primitive
-(from `ioeffect`).
-We should always use `Promise` (or `IORef`) instead of a
-`StateT` when we are writing an `IO` interpreter since it allows us to contain
-the abstraction.
-If we were to use a `StateT`, not only would it have a
-performance impact on the entire application, but it would also leak internal
-state management to the main application, which would become responsible for
-providing the initial value.
-We also couldn't use `StateT` in this scenario
-because we need "wait for" semantics that are only provided by `Promise`.

 Kita tidak menggunakan `StateT` untuk mengatur keadaan ini, namun kita menggunakan
 primitif `Promise` (dari `ioeffect`).
 Kita harus selalu menggunakan `Promise`